 Preventing unwanted or malicious calls

-There are different types of unwanted calls - those that are known as Marketing 'cold' calls (by companies normally trying to sell you something) or a malicious, indecent or grossly offensive call which is a criminal offence.
+There are different types of unwanted calls – those that are known as marketing ‘cold’ calls from companies normally trying to sell you something or a malicious, indecent or grossly offensive call which is a criminal offence.